Skip to main content

 Frequently Asked Questions

 Getting into UX design starts with learning the fundamentals of user-centered design, wireframing and usability testing.
-At Southern New Hampshire University, our online UX design concentration provides a clear path to build these skills.
+At Southern New Hampshire University, our Bachelor of Arts (BA) in Graphic Design and Media Arts with a concentration in User Experience Design provides a clear path to build these skills.
 You’ll apply what you learn through hands-on projects and real-world scenarios, gaining the practical experience employers value.
 Whether you’re just starting out or looking to expand your skills, this program is a strong first step toward a career in UX design.

-If you want to build real design skills and open doors in a growing field, an online UX degree concentration can be a smart choice.
+If you want to build real design skills and open doors in a growing field, a Bachelor of Arts (BA) in Graphic Design and Media Arts with a concentration in User Experience Design can be a smart choice.
 UX is in high demand across industries because companies need people who know how to make digital products both intuitive and accessible.
 Southern New Hampshire University's online concentration gives you hands-on experience with the tools and methods employers look for — all in a flexible format that works with your schedule.

-A UX degree can open the door to a wide range of careers across industries like technology, healthcare, finance, entertainment and more.
+A Bachelor of Arts (BA) in Graphic Design and Media Arts with a concentration in User Experience Design can open the door to a wide range of careers across industries like technology, healthcare, finance, entertainment and more.
 You could work as a UX designer, creating intuitive digital experiences, or as a UI designer, focusing on visually engaging interfaces.
 Other common roles include product designer, UX researcher, interaction designer and information architect.
 While the focus of each role varies, all of them involve improving how people interact with digital products, combining creativity, problem-solving and user-centered design to make technology more effective and enjoyable.
 While SNHU doesn’t offer a full UX degree, our UX design concentration can help you build the skills needed to move confidently in that direction.

 UX design can be a lucrative career.
 According to the BLS, web and digital interface designers earned a median annual wage of $98,090 in May 2024.1 During the same time period, the BLS reports the median annual wages for web and digital interface designers in the top industries in which they worked were as follows:1